 6. A swath of rainforest the size of 36 football fields disappears every MINUTE

 Humans are destroying the very resources that we rely on for our survival, to support things such as animal agriculture, palm oil, and timber.
-Cattle ranching currently accounts for over 70% of the deforestation.
+Cattle ranching currently accounts for over 80% of the deforestation.
+This is happening because large extractive industries are given permission by local governments to come in and clear the land to make room for their operations.
 Scientists predict that we are losing upwards of 120 species every DAY due to the current rate of deforestation.

 7. Nearly 90% of people living in extreme poverty worldwide depend on forests for their livelihoods

-A recent study found that rainforest land converted to:
+A recent study found that rainforest land utilized for:

 Cattle Operations: Yields the land owner $60/acre